etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 ```

 !!! info
-    In the file `tests.gradle` you need comment the line: **test.dependsOn('ant.compile.test')** for running the tests locally.
+    In the file `tests.gradle` you need comment the line: `test.dependsOn('ant.compile.test')` for running the tests locally.

 Now, you are ready to work with test cases.

 ##  Creating the testcase

-####  Inheriting from OBBaseTest
+###  Inheriting from OBBaseTest

-All the core testcases are subclasses from OBBaseTest.
-(org.openbravo.test.base.OBBaseTest).
-This class handles all the necessary
-steps to initialize the Data Access Layer, takes care of transaction handling
-and provides a set of utilities (methods) for working with the Openbravo
+All the core testcases are subclasses from `OBBaseTest`. (org.openbravo.test.base.OBBaseTest).
+This class handles all the necessary steps to initialize the Data Access Layer, takes care of transaction handling and provides a set of utilities (methods) for working with the Openbravo context (OBContext).
-context (OBContext).

 !!! info
     When writing test cases for Etendo that involve dependency injection or require the execution of DAL event observers, it is recommended to extend `org.openbravo.base.weld.test.WeldBaseTest` instead of `org.openbravo.test.base.OBBaseTest`.